sahasatvik/assignments/EEOR6616/notes.typ

 In Euclidean spaces $RR^d$, we may observe that closedness of (nonempty) $XX$ guarantees the existence of a projection of $y in RR^d$ onto $XX$.
-By picking some $x_0 in XX$, we need only look at the compact set $XX sect overline(B_r (y))$ where $r = norm(y - x_0)$, on which the continuous map $x mapsto norm(y - x)$ must attain its minimum.
+By picking some $x_0 in XX$, we need only look at the compact set $XX inter overline(B_r (y))$ where $r = norm(y - x_0)$, on which the continuous map $x mapsto norm(y - x)$ must attain its minimum.